bernardoantunes/bernardoantunes.github.com/_posts/2012-07-09-Optimizing-Images-in-Microsoft-Word-2010.md

 Now I do a print screen and paste it in the document.

+[A1]: /img/posts/optimizing-images-in-microsoft-word-2010/print-screen-and-paste-it-in-the-document.png
+[A2]: /img/posts/optimizing-images-in-microsoft-word-2010/print-screen-and-paste-it-in-the-document-thumb.png "Print screen and paste it in the document"
 [![Print screen and paste it in the document][A2]][A1]
-  [A1]: /img/posts/optimizing-images-in-microsoft-word-2010/print-screen-and-paste-it-in-the-document.png
-  [A2]: /img/posts/optimizing-images-in-microsoft-word-2010/print-screen-and-paste-it-in-the-document-thumb.png (Print screen and paste it in the document)

 Just doing this, the document will have a file size of 356KB.
 It is not much, but normally we have dozens of images in one document.

 Now I will Crop the image using Work Crop options.

+[B1]: /img/posts/optimizing-images-in-microsoft-word-2010/crop-the-image-using-work-crop-options.png
+[B2]: /img/posts/optimizing-images-in-microsoft-word-2010/crop-the-image-using-work-crop-options-thumb.png "Crop the image using Work Crop options"
 [![Crop the image using Work Crop options][B2]][B1]
-  [B1]: /img/posts/optimizing-images-in-microsoft-word-2010/crop-the-image-using-work-crop-options.png
-  [B2]: /img/posts/optimizing-images-in-microsoft-word-2010/crop-the-image-using-work-crop-options-thumb.png (Crop the image using Work Crop options)

 I will get the result I want as you can see below…

+[C1]: /img/posts/optimizing-images-in-microsoft-word-2010/result-image-cropped-using-work-crop-options.png
+[C2]: /img/posts/optimizing-images-in-microsoft-word-2010/result-image-cropped-using-work-crop-options-thumb.png "Result image using Work Crop options"
 [![Result image using Work Crop options][C2]][C1]
-  [C1]: /img/posts/optimizing-images-in-microsoft-word-2010/result-image-cropped-using-work-crop-options.png
-  [C2]: /img/posts/optimizing-images-in-microsoft-word-2010/result-image-cropped-using-work-crop-options-thumb.png (Result image using Work Crop options)

 …but the file size didn’t decrease, it has kept its original 356KB file size even with this much smaller image.